Priscilla Lane: Personal life

 Lane dated assistant director and screenwriter Oren W. Haglund, later the production manager of eleven ABC/Warner Brothers television series of the 1950s and 1960s.
 Impulsively she eloped with Haglund to Yuma, Arizona, on January 14, 1939, but left him the following day.
 They were divorced in May 1941.
-On June 14, 1941, Lane's mother announced her engagement to newspaper publisher John Barry, whom she had first met in 1939.
-She wrote in the November issue of Photoplay about how she looked forward to their marriage and would continue her career.
+On June 14, 1941, Lane's mother announced Priscilla's engagement to newspaper publisher John Barry, whom Priscilla had first met in 1939.
+Priscilla wrote in the November issue of Photoplay about how she looked forward to their marriage and would continue her career.

 In early 1942, the engagement to Barry ended after she met Joseph Howard, a 27-year-old Army Air Corps lieutenant, at a dude ranch in the Mojave Desert.
 A native of Lawrence, Massachusetts, he had joined the Army Air Corps straight from college in 1939.
 He was scouting the area for likely sites for air bases and had taken a short vacation.
 The couple were married on May 22, 1942, in Las Vegas, Nevada.